XurxoMF/xui-svelte/README.md

 ### 6. Copy the files

-Copy EVERYTHING inside the `./src/lib` folder to your `./src/lib` folder.
+Copy EVERYTHING the folder `./src/lib/xui` folder to your `./src/lib` folder.

 This contains all the components, helpers...